petchpanu/Data-Science-for-Healthcare/Age-Estimation/README.md

 Evaluation metrics, such as **Accuracy, F1 Score, Balanced Accuracy Score, ROC and PR curve**, are used to determine the model that give the best prediction.

 ## Analysis on Error
 The misclassified comments will be visualized.

 ## Conclusion and Future Improvement
+Evaluate and advise on future improvement that can be done.

 ## Authors